 You can’t plan for everything.

 Take workplace health and safety as an example.
-The traditional approach is to analyse possible emergencies, threats and hazards, and to document the things people need to do if they come across these situations.
+The traditional approach is to analyze possible emergencies, threats and hazards, and to document the things people need to do if they come across these situations.
 Then, when something goes wrong you can find the specific solution to that specific problem, solve it and move on.

 However, it’s not always that simple.
 It is extremely difficult to account for every single situation that might crop up, especially when the work environment is always changing.
 How many companies actually had a pandemic contingency plan in place before 2020?